Web and Online Accessibility

 See the Kutztown University Guidelines to assist in taking steps to improve accessibility online:

-Kutztown University of PA is committed to achieving equal educational opportunity and participation for persons with disabilities.
+Kutztown University of Pennsylvania is committed to achieving equal educational opportunity and participation for persons with disabilities.
 This commitment extends to providing equal access to information technology.

-The Electronic and Information Technology Access Task Force recommends four areas to focus on to begin to increase accessibility online:
+The Electronic and Information Technology Access Task Force recommends four areas to begin to increase accessibility online:

-4. Add alternate text to images: If an image is communicating something and adds meaning to your document, it should include text for those who aren't able to see it, stating what the image is trying to convey.
-This accessibility feature has been built into the KU website by University Relations.
+If an image is communicating something and adds meaning to your document, it should include text for those who aren't able to see it.
+Screen reading software will read aloud a picture on a page simply as "image" unless there is alternate text that it can read aloud instead.
+When developing an alternate text caption, try to be as specific as possible when stating what the image is trying to convey.

 Why do we need guidelines for accessibility?

-- The Americans with Disabilities Act (ADA) of 1990 applies the same general principle as Section 504 - equal opportunity to participate in programs, activities and services - but extends the reach to private organizations and any state or local entities not covered under Section 504.
+- The Americans with Disability Act (ADA) of 1990 applies the same general principle as Section 504 - equal opportunity to participate in programs, activities, and services - but extends the reach to private organizations and any state or local entities not covered under Section 504.

 - Other laws, including Section 255 of the Telecommunications Act, the Individuals with Disabilities Education Act (IDEA), and the Assistive Technology Act of 1998, may also impact web-based instruction, and how institutions may use federal monies.

-- It's the Right Thing to Do Information technology provides access to as many people as possible.
-It is only right, then, that the university community adapts or removes barriers that keep some from gaining access.
+Information technology provides access to as many people as possible.
+It is only right, then, that the university community adapts supportive elements and/or removes barriers that keep some from gaining access.

 Benefits of Adhering to Guidelines